 Projects aimed at making operations in the field increasingly safe continued in 2021, such as the development of personal protective equipment with sensors that can signal proper usage (Smart PPE).
 We continued our comprehensive monitoring for the prevention and protection against the risk of infection from Covid-19, through the reorganisation of work activities and smart working, training courses, definition of specific protocols, dedicated communication channels, revision of risk assessment documents and health emergency plans, vaccination and screening campaigns for Acea personnel and activation of dedicated insurance coverage.

 Lastly, even during this emergency phase, the pursuit of sustainable objectives remains a priority: we intend to take advantage of the opportunities that will derive from an acceleration of investments in infrastructures and renewable energy sources, particularly in connection with the European Green Deal and Recovery Fund programmes.

-For further information on all the risks and uncertainties to which the companies in the Acea Group are exposed, please read our 2020 Consolidated Financial Statement.
+For further information on all the risks and uncertainties to which the Acea Group companies are exposed, please read our 2021 Consolidated Financial Statement.

 For further information on our central monitoring stations for particular risk categories, please read our 2021 Report on corporate governance and ownership structures.